Learn how to plan the ultimate Christmas cookie decorating party + get FREE printables for your cookie decorating party!

 I wanted our cookie decorating party to use red, white, and pink, and to have Santas and gingerbread men used as a theme throughout the party.

-I made some cute invitations that I just love!
 I’m sharing them with you, as well as bottle wraps to wrap around glass milk bottles or water bottles, cute round party favor tags, and a Santa and gingerbread man garland that looked adorable hanging behind the party table.

-Just click HERE to download the printables
+Just press HERE for the printables

-Click HERE to download the garland
+Press HERE to download the garland

 For the invitations, just cut out each one, then add in your party details.
 You can either hand write each address, or use editing software to add them in.